wekuume/wekuume-content/en/topics/practice-1-emergencies/2-account-hijacked/3-4-learn.md

 ---
-title: Deal with being locked out of your account
+title: "Deal with being locked out of your account"
 ---
 # Password reset
 If you cannot log into your account, use the password reset or recovery link.